 Our decision is based on the predicted road conditions at either the beginning and/or the end of the school day.
 It has nothing to do with the amount of precipitation, but rather safety for driving conditions and whether or not snow can be cleared around the building.
 We take school bus cancellations into consideration but do not rely solely on that information.

-As soon as the decision is made, we begin a comprehensive communication plan including sending an email to all parents and faculty, updating our website, social media and changing the recording on our main school phone number.
+As soon as the decision is made, we begin a comprehensive communication plan including sending an email to all parents and staff, updating our website, social media and changing the recording on our main school phone number.
 We also contact CBC, CFRB, and 680 News to include the information in their frequent “closures report” in the mornings.

 It is tough decision to make knowing that it is so hard for so many people to be flexible and find proper care for their children on such short notice.
 We know that so many families have both parents working outside the home, in some cases in large part to fund their child’s Waldorf education, and when care cannot be arranged the impact on their work situation is also a tremendous difficulty.

-We suggest that in each class some time is taken in the fall to identify families for whom last-minute childcare arrangements are especially difficult, and see if there are other families in the class who may be able to help.
+We suggest that in each class some time is taken in the fall to identify families for whom last-minute childcare arrangements are especially difficult and see if there are other families in the class who may be able to help.

 When school is closed due to weather, all other events in the school scheduled for that day are cancelled as well.

 Even when buses are running and school is open, we always want families to make their own decision on whether the roads are safe enough to transport their children to school.
 Our decision to close school certainly takes into consideration the safety of parents and students driving to school, but also it is about the safety of our staff, many of whom drive quite long distances.